HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/bulk_update_report.md

 3. After filling out the fields, click the **Update** button.
     A confirmation dialog box appears.

-4. Verify the number of items you want to update and that you entered the correct user information.
+4. Note the number of items that will be affected by the update and check that you entered the correct values for properties to update.
 If the values are correct, click the **Update** button.
 Otherwise, you can click **Cancel** and return to the previous dialog where you can change the incorrect values.

     ![](../../../../assets/HCL_Content_Reporting_Update_Confirmation_Dialog_OwnersAuthors.png)